-The ASD Development Team is funded by the Welsh Government and hosted by the Welsh Local Government Association, working in partnership with Public Health Wales.
+The National ASD Development Team which is funded by Welsh Government and hosted by the Welsh Local Government Association, working in close partnership with Public Health Wales.
 The team works closely with the Welsh Government, local ASD leads within local authorities and health boards, key stakeholders and advisory groups.

 The ASD Development Team works closely with, and co-ordinates regular meetings of the ASD leads forum.

 As well as the resources available across the ASDinfoWales website, below you will find further information of work the team have undertaken and developed.

 Our Annual Report 2017/18 and Work Plan 2018/19

 The National ASD Development Team is pleased to publish two key documents underpinning the work of the team.